Display: 1.58-inch AMOLED touchscreen (336 x 336 pixels)

 Weight: 1.62 ounces (small band); 1.7 ounces (large band)

-The Fitbit Sense is the most expensive smartwatch Fitbit to date and its $299 price may cause your heart to skip a beat.
-But don't worry, the Fitbit Sense can detect that for you and let you know that everything is going to be alright.
+The Fitbit Sense is the most expensive Fitbit smartwatch to date and its $299 price may cause your heart to skip a beat.
+But don't worry, Fitbit Sense can detect that for you and let you know that everything is going to be alright.

 A brief look at its features helps explain the relatively high price.
 The Sense matches or surpasses any other smartwatch on the market when it comes to health tracking and still delivers the fitness tracking that Fitbit is known for along with solid smartwatch functionality.

 With the addition of ECG monitoring, a SpO2 sensor, and improved heart rate monitoring, the Fitbit Sense feels like there's a tiny medical lab on your wrist.
 It unobtrusively monitors all of your workouts and delivers a comprehensive picture of your overall health via its well-designed app.

 - Apple Watch 7 vs. Fitbit Sense: Which smartwatch is right for you?

 - Fitbit + Victor Glemaud knit bands: A stylish change of pace for Fitbit owners

 The Fitbit Sense is $299 and is available in three different color options: Silver with a Sage Grey band, Graphite with a Carbon band, or Soft Gold with a Lunar White band.